nearform/slack-knowledgebase-chatgpt-responder/README.md

 ### Installation

+#### Firebase/Firestore setup

+Below are the steps to set up your own Firebase/Firestore project to locally test storing and retrieving NetSuite access tokens.

+1. Visit https://console.firebase.google.com/u/0/ and click Add Project.
+Proceed through the project wizard.
+2. Click the settings cog next to `Project Overview` and select `Project settings`
+3. Under `Your apps` click the web app button and add a web app to your project.
+Enter an app name.
+4. Copy the `firebaseConfig` settings and assign them accordingly in your  `.env`
+5. Under `Build` select `Firestore Database` and then click Create database.
+Select `Start in test mode` for local testing.

+#### NetSuite Integration setup

+Before we configure our application, we need to make sure NetSuite is ready to accept our calls.
+Keep in mind that this guide assumes that you have a user with access to NetSuite, and also that you have an admin access or that someone with that level of access can help you out with the following steps.
+This can be tested using the NetSuite sandbox.

+Go to `Setup` > `Integration` > `Manage Integrations`, click `New` and give the integration a name.
+Under the Token-based Authentication section, uncheck `TBA: AUTHORIZATION FLOW` and `TOKEN-BASED AUTHENTICATION`.

+Under the Oauth 2.0 section, check `AUTHORIZATION CODE GRANT`and select `REST WEB SERVICES` as the scope.

+For the `REDIRECT URI` paste in your ngrok tunnel or Firebase app domain followed by `/netsuite/oauth_redirect`.
+Example: `https://01c9-2001-569-7ffa-d100-50ea-39ad-9fb2-9d5.ngrok-free.app/netsuite/oauth_redirect`

+After clicking `Save`, make sure to copy the client ID / secret and save them in BitWarden.

 #### Slack application setup

 1. Create a new slack workspace and a new Slack application or use an existing one.